benschneider/quantum_algorithm_simulator/quantsim/quantsim_ui/assets/docs/tutorials/tutorial_intro.md

 *   **Gate Editor with Bloch Spheres**: To understand the effect of individual gates, especially 1-qubit gates, use the "Gate Editor" (accessible from the "View" menu).
 For single-qubit gates, you'll see a dynamic Bloch Sphere visualization, showing how the gate transforms the qubit's state.
     *   *Figure: Gate Editor with Bloch Sphere*

-This introduction should get you started with `qcsim-egui`.
+This introduction should get you started with `quantsim_ui`.
 Explore the interface, experiment with different gates, and delve into the fascinating world of quantum computing!